-China exports, imports fall again in August but pace slows
+China Exports, Imports Fall Again In August But Pace Slows

 Exports -- which have historically served as a key growth engine for China -- sank 8.8 percent.

-Still, the pace of contraction in both was slower than the previous month and was better than the nine percent drop forecast by economists in a survey by Bloomberg News.
+Still, the pace of contraction in both was slower than the previmonth and was better than the nine percent drop forecast by economists in a survey by Bloomberg News.

 Shipments to Western countries in August fell significantly on-year, with US-bound goods diving 17.4 percent and those to the European Union 10.5 percent lower.